StevenCostiou/The-Pharo-Debugger-Book/chapters/chest/Intro/Intro.md

 ### Introduction

-Chest allows you to store objects from anywhere, to keep them around to check equality...
+_Chest_ is a tool providing an \acrshort{api} and a \acrshort{gui} to store objects from a program A and to access it from a program B.
+For example, this can be used to keep to check equality between objects from the two programs...

 ![Chest overview](./figures/chest-overview.png)